-Mutual fences to be mutually kept in repair. lands, having given notice to the other owners of the land divided by such fence, may, on their refusal or neglect for a week to contribute to the maintenance thereof, cause the same to be repaired and made a sufficient fence, and shall thereupon be entitled to recover from such adjoining owners rateably their proportions of the expense of such repairs in like manner in due course of law Provided always and be it enacted that no greater sum shall be recovered from any person under this Act in respect of the making or repairing of any fence than the proportionate share of such portion of the actual cost that would be incurred according to the price in the district at the time for erecting and repairing a fence of the same description as that which has fallen into disrepair and become insufficient.
+Mutual fences to be mutually kept in repair.
+26. Whenever any mutual fence erected as aforesaid shall fall into disrepair and become insufficient, any owner of adjoining lands, having given notice to the other owners of the land divided by such fence, may on their refusal or neglect for a week to contribute to the maintenance thereof, cause the same to be repaired and made a sufficient fence, and shall thereupon be entitled to recover from such adjoining owners rateably their proportions of the expense of such repairs in like manner in due course of law: Provided always, and be it enacted that no greater sum shall be recovered from any person under this Act in respect of the making or repairing of any fence than the proportionate share of such portion of the actual cost that would be incurred according to the price in the district at the time for erecting and repairing a fence of the same description as that which has fallen into disrepair and become insufficient.

-Regulations of proportionare shares thereof.
+Regulations of proportionate shares thereof.

-27. IF it shall appear to any Justice of the Peace, on or after Careless herdsmen punish- the hearing of any complaint for any trespass, that such trespass was committed in consequence and by reason of the negligence or other culpable conduct of the shepherd, herdsman, or other servant of the person under whose immediate care and charge such live stock were at the time of trespass, it shall be lawful for the said Justice, irrespective of any order he may make or have made for damages or penalties, to mulct the person or servant so guilty of such neglect or other culpable conduct, of any portion (not exceeding Five pounds) of his wages whether then due or accruing, or to commit such last-mentioned person or servant to any public gaol or house of correction in this Colony, there to be kept to hard labor for any period not exceeding three months; and the amount of any such mulet may be lawfully retained by the master or employer of the person so muleted in or towards satisfaction of any damages or penalty which such master or employer may have been adjudged to pay by reason of the neglect or other culpable conduct of the person so mulcted.
+If it shall appear to any Justice of the Peace, on Careless or after the hearing of any complaint for any trespass, punished. that such trespass was committed in consequence and by reason of the negligence or other culpable conduct of the shepherd, herdsman, or other servant of the person under whose immediate care and charge such live stock were at the time of trespass, it shall be lawful for the said Justice, irrespective of any order he may make or have made for damages or penalties, to mulct the person or servant so guilty of such neglect or other culpable conduct, of any portion (not exceeding Five pounds) of his wages whether then due or accruing, or to commit such last-mentioned person or servant to any public gaol or house of correction in this Colony, there to be kept to hard labour for any period not exceeding three months; and the amount of any such mulct may be lawfully retained by the master or employer of the person so mulcted in or towards satisfaction of any damages or penalty which such master or employer may have been adjudged to pay by reason of the neglect or other culpable conduct of the person so mulcted